 The feeling of well-being produced by activation of the reward system can be seen as positive reinforcement.
-Negative reinforcement involves escaping from or avoiding withdrawal symptoms, which occur after cessation of the substance use.
+Negative reinforcement involves escaping from or avoiding intensive outpatient treatment symptoms, which occur after cessation of the substance use.
 In addicted individuals both positive and negative reinforcement involve disruption of the reward system by repeated administration of the substance.

 Other brain regions involved in addiction are:

 - The amygdala.
 The amygdala couples the rewarding qualities of the substance and the environment in which the abuse takes place.
 This could explain why an environment with substance-

 associated stimuli causes the craving reported by addicted individuals